-Route map <id-mapa>>entry <n> set as-path prepend <as-number> as-number AS number.
-The range goes from 1 to 65535 and can be repeated.

-Entry number.
-Despite entries not requiring consecutive numbers, the numerical order is important as the first number checked is the lowest.
-Values range from 1 to 65535.
+''' Route map <id-mapa>>entry <n> set as-path prepend <as-number> Entry number.
+Despite entries not requiring consecutive numbers, the numerical order is import- ant as the first number checked is the lowest.
+Values range from 1 to 65535. as-number AS number.
+The range goes from 1 to 65535 and can be repeated. '''